 Your tools and equipment are essential to running your residential construction business.
 If they get stolen, lost or damaged, this coverage will help cover repairs or replacements so you can get back to work quickly.

-You can add tools and equipment insurance to your general liability insurance.
+You can add tools and equipment insurance to your general liability insurance with NEXT.

 NEXT customizes residential contractor insurance to your business

-NEXT is an insurance company that focuses on helping small business owners thrive, which is why we design our coverage around your needs.
+NEXT is 100% focused on helping construction contractors thrive, which is why we design our coverage around your needs.

-You can view construction insurance options, get a quote and purchase a policy in less than 10 minutes.
-If you need more than one type of coverage, you’ll save up to 10% when you bundle policies together.
+If you need more than one type of coverage, you can save up to 10% when you bundle policies.

 You’ll get access to your certificate of insurance as soon as you make a payment.